kwolbachia/Imagej-macro-addiction/README.md

 About [Colorblind Action Bar](https://github.com/kwolbachia/Imagej-macro-addiction/tree/main/Colorblind%20Bar) :
 <https://twitter.com/kWolbachia/status/1401707267976802306?s=20>
-Colorblind correction tools Action Bar
+Action Bar for Colorblind correction tools of RGB images

 About the [Merge Tool](https://github.com/kwolbachia/Imagej-macro-addiction/blob/main/Merge%20Tool.ijm) :
 Click sequencially on the images you want to merge, in the right order